niplav/site/reports.md

 health benefits, but that was not my main reason for doing it, I wanted to see whether it had any direct impacts on the quality of my life.

-I stopped walking barefoot after steppipng into a glass shard for the second time.
+I stopped walking barefoot after stepping into a glass shard for the second time.

 ### What the Effects Were